Today and the next 4 Sundays I shall be talking about Paul’s letter to the Ephesians.

 The name of Christ echoes and re-echoes through Paul’s words:

-• ‘In Christ, God ‘chose us … before the foundation of the world to be holy and blameless before him in love’.
+- ‘In Christ’, God ‘chose us … before the foundation of the world to be holy and blameless before him in love’.

-We are not Christians because we choose to be, but because God has chosen us to be - and we can trust God not to change his mind, because he chose us from the very beginning.
+We are not Christians because we choose to be, but because God has chosen us to be - and we can trust God not to change his mind, because he chose us from the very beginning. - ‘Through Jesus Christ’ God has ‘destined us for adoption as his children …, according to the good pleasure of his will’.

-• ‘Through (Christ’s) blood we have redemption and the forgiveness of our trespasses, according to the riches of his grace that he lavished on us’.
+God adopts us as his beloved children, full members of the household of God, because God's Son Jesus Christ introduces us to him. - ‘Through (Christ’s) blood we have redemption and the forgiveness of our trespasses, according to the riches of his grace that he lavished on us’.

-• In Christ, God has revealed ‘the mystery of his will … as a plan for the fullness of time, to gather up all things in him’, that is in Christ, ‘things in heaven and things on earth’.
+It is Christ’s example of self-sacrifice upon the cross which shows us the way to redemption and forgiveness.
+It is a gift from God we do not deserve. - In Christ, God has revealed ‘the mystery of his will … as a plan for the fullness of time, to gather up all things in him’, that is in Christ, ‘things in heaven and things on earth’.

 The Greek word translated here as ‘plan’ is 'oikonomia' - also the root of the English word 'economy', which we are probably tired of hearing in this election time!
 It literally means the stewardship or overseeing of a household or institution.
 Paul is saying here that God’s purpose in overseeing his creation is that the whole of it should be drawn together in Christ.
-The whole of creation - chosen, adopted, redeemed and forgiven, all in Christ - what a breathtaking cosmic vision!
+The whole of creation - chosen, adopted, redeemed and forgiven, all in Christ - what a breathtaking cosmic vision! - ‘In Christ we have also obtained an inheritance’.
+Those who hear Christ’s ‘word of truth, the gospel of salvation and … believe in him’, are ‘marked with the seal of the promised Holy Spirit’ And ‘this is the pledge of our inheritance towards redemption as God’s own people’.

 It is precisely because we feel Christ’s promised Spirit at work in and through us, that we can be sure that God has chosen and adopted us as his children, and has redeemed and forgiven us.